jameszhangcn/vppEventNotify/README.md

 	the service definition.

+Anyting we mentioned here is in the scope of VPP binary API, VPP is the Server, and provide many services.

 	### Services
 	The service statement defines the relationship between messages.
 	For request/response and dump/details messages it ties the